Factorial Schur functions and the Yang-Baxter equation: Introduction

 \section{Introduction}

 {\tmem{Factorial Schur functions}} are generalizations of ordinary Schur functions $s_\lambda(z)=s_{\lambda} (z_1, \cdots, z_n)$ for which a surprising amount of the classical theory remains valid.
-In addition to the spectral parameters $z=(z_1,\cdots,z_n)$ and the partition $\lambda$ they involve a set $\alpha = (\alpha_1, \alpha_2, \alpha_3, \cdots)$ of shifts that can be arbitrary complex numbers, and are denoted $s_\lambda(z|\alpha)$.
-In the original discovery of Biedenharn and Louck~{\cite{BiedenharnLouck}}, only the special case where $\alpha_n = 1 - n$ was considered.
-Their original motivation, inspired by questions from mathematical physics, was to the decomposition of tensor products of representations with using particular bases.
+In addition to the usual spectral parameters $z=(z_1,\cdots,z_n)$ and the partition $\lambda$ they involve a set $\alpha = (\alpha_1, \alpha_2, \alpha_3, \cdots)$ of shifts that can be arbitrary complex numbers (or formal variables), and are denoted $s_\lambda(z|\alpha)$.
+In the original paper of Biedenharn and Louck~{\cite{BiedenharnLouck}}, only the special case where $\alpha_n = 1 - n$ was considered.
+Their motivation, inspired by questions from mathematical physics, was to the decomposition of tensor products of representations with using particular bases.
+It turns out that factorial Schur functions are the same as double Schubert polynomials for Grassmannian permutations, and in this form they appeared even earlier in Lascoux and Sch\"utzenberger~\cite{LascouxSchutz}, whose motivation (from algebraic geometry) was completely different.

 Other early foundational papers are Chen and Louck~{\cite{ChenLouck}}, who gave new foundations based on divided difference operators, and Goulden and Hamel~{\cite{GouldenHamel}} where the analogy between Schur functions and factorial Schur functions was further developed.
 In particular they gave a Jacobi-Trudi identity.
 See Louck~{\cite{Louck}} for further historical remarks.